liaoyunkun/ZAP/README.md

 ### Description

-The ZAP processor is a 10 stage pipelined processor for FPGA with support for cache and MMU (v4 compliant, See "Deviations from Specification" section).
+The ZAP processor is a 10 stage pipelined processor for FPGA with support for cache and MMU (v4 compliant, no FCSE and fine pages).

 #### Specifications